dixitishan811/spaCy_eval/README.md

 ## Progress so far

 I have annotated the OntoNotes dataset using spacy NER, then treating the pre-annotations in the dataset as labels for performance and accuracy evaluation.
-Since we have to focus on only organization labelling, I divided the labels into three categories **-1, 0, 1** where -1 means spacey didn’t  give any entity name to the sentence,0 where the entity label was not ORG and 1 where entity was ORG respectively.
+Since we have to focus on only organization labelling, I divided the dataset into three categories with  **-1, 0, 1** as labels, where -1 means spacey didn’t  give any entity name to the sentence,0 where the entity label was not ORG and 1 means where entity was ORG.

 1. Accuracy score :  0.9676